WalhoutLab/eFPA/README.md

-# Enzyme levels broadly influence flux throughout the metabolic network
+# Enhanced flux potential analysis links changes in enzyme expression to metabolic flux

 ## NOTICE 11/17/2022
 This repo is under constant development.
 Please let us know if you encounter any problem (email or raising an issue are both welcome).
 In addition, we are developing a user-friendly version of eFPA.
 If you are interested, don't forget to Star our repo!
 We will work harder with the positive feedback!